ziggurat-of-ur/bundlez/README.md

 Header: [2]u8  "BZ"

 NumEntries: u16 LittleEndian

-StartOffsetContent: u32 LittleEndian
+StartOffsetContent: u32 LittleEndian = start offset for all the file contents.
+Add this value to each entries start and end offets to get the location in the bundle for the content entry.

 ------------ Index -------------

 for each entry:

 LenFilename: u16 LittleEndian

 Fliename: [N]u8  where N = length of the filename

-StartOffset: u32 LittleEndian
+StartOffset: u32 LittleEndian = start of the file contents

-EndOffset: u32 LittleEndian
+EndOffset: u32 LittleEndian = end of the file contents

 ------------ Content ----------